nfredrik/mickarucken/README.md

 The project went well except from that there was no coverage for Helium or TTN at the garden community in Brommaplan Stockholm.
 I should have spent more time on investigate more about coverage.
-I'm a bit dispointed since the coverage should be okay where I live it seems that connectivty, LoRa, was quite flaky so I did go for the backup solution.
+I'm a bit disapointed since the coverage should be okay where I live it seems that connectivty, LoRa, was quite flaky so I did go for the backup solution.